 Since 2006, The City has been accepting contributions from developers to the Beltline Community Investment Fund (BCIF).
-The intention of a developer-financed fund is to create an incentive for developers to redevelop established communities, while providing public realm improvements.
+The intention of a developer-financed fund is to create an incentive for builders and investors to improve established communities, while providing enhancements to public spaces.

-Contributing to the BCIF allows developers to build greater density within the Beltline and allows The City to access funds to improve public spaces without using tax dollars.
-The funds are used for public realm improvements in the Beltline.
+Contributing to BCIF allows developers to build greater density within the Beltline and allows The City and non-profit community groups to access funds to improve public spaces.
+The funds are used for public space improvements in the Beltline.

-- the purchasing of land for the development of new parks and green spaces.
+- The purchase of land for the development of new parks and green spaces

 - Volunteer Way Master Plan

 - Pedestrian and Transit Wayfinding

 - Signal Box Wraps